stvlynn/twi.am-page/wiki.md

 3. **URL Validation**: All redirect URLs are validated against whitelist
 4. **Cookie Scope**: Scoped to path '/' to be available across all paths
 5. **Secure Flag**: Enabled in production environments for HTTPS-only transmission
+6. **Domain Setting**: Explicitly set to top-level domain to enable sharing across subdomains

 ## Cross-Subdomain Implementation Notes

 - User information is stored in a non-httpOnly cookie to allow JavaScript access across subdomains
 - Custom redirect handling preserves authentication context between domains
 - The system uses centralized authentication with distributed access
+- Explicit domain setting ensures cookies work across independent Vercel deployments

 ## Integration for New Subdomains

 1. Add the new subdomain to the `REDIRECT_WHITELIST` array
 2. Ensure the subdomain has the same implementation of `js-cookie` for cookie access
+3. Set the same `ROOT_DOMAIN` environment variable in the new project
-3. No changes needed to the core authentication flow
+4. No changes needed to the core authentication flow

 ## Technical Limitations

 - Relies on JavaScript being enabled in the client browser
 - Requires proper CORS configuration for API requests between subdomains
 - Cookie size limited to 4KB (sufficient for basic user information)
+- All subdomains must be on the same top-level domain

 ## Example: Cross-Domain Login Flow

 1. User visits `mbti.twi.am` and clicks login
 2. User is redirected to `/login?returnUrl=https://mbti.twi.am`
-3. After Twitter authentication, user info is stored in cookie
+3. After Twitter authentication, user info is stored in cookie with `domain: 'twi.am'`
 4. User is redirected back to `mbti.twi.am` with authentication intact
+5. The `mbti.twi.am` application can access the shared cookie because of the domain setting